unoplatform/uno.resizetizer/doc/using-uno-resizetizer.md

 > Feel free to delete the `LaunchScreen.storyboard` file.

 > [!NOTE]
-> Feel free to delete old assets related to splash screen.
+> Feel free to delete old assets related to the splash screen.

+## Sample App Example

+A sample app is available [here](https://github.com/unoplatform/uno.resizetizer/tree/main/samples/NewTemplate) as an example for all the previous steps detailed above.